jerry1ye10/Dry-Popcorn/README.md

 0. Sign up for an OpenWeatherMap API account [here](https://home.openweathermap.org/users/sign_up).
 1. You may be prompted to answer how you will use the API.
 2. Your API key will be sent to your e-mail.
-3. Replace any existing text with your API key in `util/WEATHER_API_KEY.txt`.
+3. Put the API key in a text file named 'WEATHER_API_KEY.txt' in the root directory of the cloned repo.
 4. To send test API requests, consult the appropriate [API documentation](https://openweathermap.org/api) for the appropriate API request URL and parameters for the information you want to obtain.
 Most commonly, you will need to include the key-value pair `appid=YOUR_API_KEY_HERE`.

 *Example:* `https://api.openweathermap.org/data/2.5/weather?units=imperial&appid=YOUR_API_KEY_HERE&zip=10282,us`